How to Remove Pet Stains and Odors

-Machine wash as usual, adding a one-pound box of baking soda to your regular detergent.
-It's best to air dry these items if possible.
-If you can still see the stain or smell the urine, machine wash the item again, and add an enzymatic cleaner (available at pet supply stores) that breaks down pet-waste odors.
-Be sure to follow the directions carefully.
+Add a one-pound box of baking soda to your regular detergent and wash as usual, air-drying if possible.
+If you can still see or smell the soiling, wash again with an enzymatic cleaner — these break down pet-waste odors.

-If your pet urinates or defecates on the sheets or blankets on a bed, then cover the bed with a vinyl, flannel-backed tablecloth when you begin the re-training period.
+If your pet soils the sheets or blankets on a bed, cover the bed with a vinyl, flannel-backed tablecloth while you retrain them.
 It's machine washable, inexpensive and unattractive to your pet.

 For "new" stains (those that are still wet):

-- Soak up as much of the urine as possiblewith a combination of newspaper and paper towels.
-The more fresh urine you can remove before it dries, especially from carpet, the easier it will be to remove the odor.
-Place a thick layer of paper towels on the wet spot, and cover that with a thick layer of newspaper.
+- Soak up as much of the urine as possible: Place a thick layer of paper towels on the wet spot, and cover that with a thick layer of newspaper.
 If possible, put newspaper under the soiled area as well.
-Stand on this padding for about a minute.
-Remove the padding, and repeat the process until the area is barely damp.
+Stand on this padding for about a minute, and repeat until the area is barely damp.

-- Rinse the "accident zone" thoroughly with clean, cool water.
-After rinsing, remove as much of the water as possible by blotting or by using a wet vac.
+- Rinse the "accident zone" thoroughly with clean, cool water, blotting dry.

 For stains that have already set:

-- Try any good carpet stain remover if the area still looks stained after it's completely dry from extracting and neutralizing.
+- Use carpet stain remover if the area still looks stained after it's completely dry after extracting and neutralizing.

-- Avoid using cleaning chemicals, especially those with strong odors such as ammonia or vinegar.
-From your pet's perspective, these don't effectively eliminate or cover the urine odor and may actually encourage your pet to reinforce the urine scent mark in that area.
+- Avoid cleaning chemicals such as ammonia or vinegar.
+Strong chemical odors may encourage your pet to reinforce the urine scent mark in that area.

 - Your job will be more difficult if urine has soaked down into the padding underneath your carpet.
-In some cases, you may need to take the drastic step of removing and replacing that portion of the carpet and padding.
+In some cases, you may need to replace portions of carpet and padding.